Charles Schroeter: 1877–1881

 Schroeter traveled to Washington, D.C., and on November 2, 1877, he was sworn into the United States Marine Corps.

 Private Schroeter reported aboard USS Alliance in March 1877.
 He was one of the 26 Marines aboard that screw gunboat.
 Deployed in Mediterranean Schroeter with his shipmates called at many ship ports for the next three years.
 Corporal Schroeter was discharged from the Marine Corps on November 2, 1881.

 When Marine Private Schroeter went aboard the USS Alliance, she was a new ship built in 1875.
 She had been commissioned on January 18, 1877, with Commander Theodore F. Kane as captain.
 On March 9 she sailed to join the European Squadron with the mission of protecting American lives and property, and showing the American flag.
 The Alliance was based at Ville-franche, France, where, with the permission of the French Government, the United States maintained a supply depot.

-Soon after arrival in Europe, the Russo-Turkish War broke out, and Schroeter and his fellow ship mates were sent to Salonika, on the Greek coast, and thence to Smyrna.
+Soon after arrival in Europe, the Russo-Turkish War broke out, and Schroeter and his fellow shipmates were sent to Salonika, on the Greek coast, and thence to Smyrna.
 The duty was tedious and boring and discipline was maintained through a strict training regime.
 Close order drills, abandon ship drills, fire drills, repel boarder drills and cleaning and repairs occupied most of Schroeter's time over the next ten months.
 "Spit and polish" was often the mantra aboard such US Navy ships.